 - Substances that emit flammable gases in contact with water

-- Engines powered by liquid or gaseous fuel, e.g. strimmers, lawnmowers, hedge trimmers, chain saws, boat engines, etc.
+- All combustion engines. e.g. strimmers, lawnmowers, hedge trimmers, chain saws, boat engines, etc.

 - Professional washing powder